farhiongit/c_thread_pool/README.md

 ###### Options

 - The fourth argument `job_delete`, if not null, is a user defined function called at termination of the task (after processing or [cancellation](#cancel-tasks).)
-  This function receives the `job` of the task as an argument.
+  This function receives the `job` of the task and the result of `work` as arguments.

 `job_delete` should be used if the job was allocated dynamically in order to release and destroy the data after `work` is done and avoid memory leaks.